-Most commercial vessels, if they are not just passing through, are likely to stop over in ports or in their vicinity.308 However, smaller vessels, and yachts in particular, may just anchor off the coast, especially around small islands and in more remote areas.309 Although there would be difficulty in enforcing regulations in such situations, the HCPs and SHAs recommended in Part VI.C should include marina management guidelines for visiting vessels.
-The guidelines should clearly present the biofouling mitigation techniques310 employed at the facility and express that patron cooperation is expected and required.311 In addition, the guidelines can outline a biofouling levy and fee systems to cover the costs associated with a biofouling risk management program and penalize the owners of high-risk vessels who are unwilling to treat them.312
+Most commercial vessels, if they are not just passing through, are likely to stop over in ports or in their vicinity.
+However, smaller vessels, and yachts in particular, may just anchor off the coast, especially around small islands and in more remote areas.
+He HCPs and SHAs recommended in Part VI.C should include marina management guidelines for visiting vessels.
+The guidelines should clearly present the biofouling mitigation techniques the facility and express that patron cooperation is expected and required.
+In addition, the guidelines can outline a biofouling levy and fee systems to cover the costs associated with a biofouling risk management program and penalize the owners of high-risk vessels who are unwilling to treat them.

-303 A certification scheme should be developed to allow for approval of individual antifouling systems, as well as endorsement of warranty provisions for individual antifouling substances and standards for application and certification of antifouling coatings.
+The management of biofouling involves a wide range of stakeholders and, as is true when new requirements and responsibilities are introduced in any field, they need to be educated to have an understanding of the issue and be trained in management techniques as part of the HCPs and SHAs proposed in Part VI.C.
+Target groups should include owners and operators of recreational boats, standards for application and certification of antifouling coatings.
 The certificate would confirm that the antifouling system was of a type approved under the HCPs and SHAs proposed in Part V.C, and would verify the integrity of the hull coating.
 See Roberts & Tsamenyi, supra note 37, at 563-64.